The trauma of learning French with a terrible teacher

 If you think the problem is just you or you feel alone, I have good news for you: You are not alone, at all.
 In fact, you are part of a very big community.
 Me too, I met this teacher, actually those teachers.
 I grew up in Brussels, Belgium a trilingual country (French, Dutch and German).
 Brussels is an international city where learning a foreign language is mandatory in school.
 Unfortunately, I experienced that “mandatory” doesn’t necessarily mean “quality”.

 I have been trying to learn Dutch for many many years, maybe too many years.
 Throughout my entire schooling, I met many Dutch teachers and none of them gave me that sparkle or motivation to learn the language.
 They still believe that Dutch can only be taught “one way”.
-I believe that teaching it one way only leads to frustration, because a language requires exchange and interactions.
+I believe that teaching it one way only leads to frustration because a language requires exchange and interactions.

 The teaching style I experienced, was outrageously old fashion, without conversational practice.

 We were asked to literally translate sentences word by word.
 I wasn’t – and I am still not, the kind of person you put in a frame.
-If I had the bad idea to use my initiative to change one word even with the same idea or meaning, it was considered a mistake.
+If I had a bad idea to use my initiative to change one word even with the same idea or meaning, it was considered a mistake.
 If you weren’t able to translate properly, you were considered a bad student and not very smart.
 I am still convinced that finding the initiative to make yourself understood is very smart.
 Anyway, this teaching style for dinosaurs was obviously not an invitation to debate, create or use our imaginations.
-We never had conversation with the teachers or other classmates.
+We never had a conversation with the teachers or other classmates.
 It was purely a theoretical study of languages.

 Sadly, it was the same case with my English classes.
 Guess my level in Dutch and English when I finish high school?!
 Non-existent.
 Zero.
 Cacahuète as we say in French.
 Even the best students in my class, of which I wasn’t one, are still not bilingual in Belgium today.
 To be frank, I think I only have 4 friends who can manage to speak Dutch properly.
-Apparently it is the same case with English as a second language in France.
+Apparently, it is the same case with English as a second language in France.
 Can you imagine the waste?
 Spending so many years in school and not even have a proper level in a foreign language.
 I really thought that Belgian teachers were the worst.
 However, now that I am a private French teacher, I understand that “the awful languages teacher” is an international concept and also affects other languages.

 So yes, like many of you, I also have been traumatised by horrible teachers as well so I completely hear you.
 Eventually, I wanted to get over the trauma and as I am a bit stubborn, I didn’t want to let them win over my knowledge and my skills.
 Being from Brussels, I knew languages would be added value for me and my career.
 Even if I thought it wasn’t reciprocated, I always loved languages.

 When I was a kid, I couldn’t wait to be able to understand the lyrics of English songs.
-Thank you, Michael Jackson ❤️ At a certain point in my life, I said to myself : yes, you can speak a foreign language and you are gonna make it.
+Thank you, Michael Jackson, ❤️ At a certain point in my life, I said to myself: yes, you can speak a foreign language and you are gonna make it.
 I decided to implement a change.

 So, after high school, totally traumatised by the English and Dutch teachers, and really unmotivated to improve either of those two languages, I went to Spain to learn Spanish (of which I now speak fluently).